Yokaiiz/Crucified-Discord-Bot/README.txt

-Guide on how to use Mike Ross:
+Guide on how to use Crucified bot:

 - npm install if it's you're first time with this repo//project
 - Enter your discord bot token inside of the .env file.